When to File a Homeowners Insurance Claim

 2: It's a maintenance issue or normal wear-and-tear

 If there's something you could have done to prevent the damage, insurance likely will not cover it.
 It's the homeowner's responsibility to care for basic upkeep and maintenance, so wear-and-tear in your home will not be compensated for by your insurer even if it ends up completely destroyed after a covered loss.
-If your roof or fence is already damaged and worn after years of neglect, and it collapses after a heavy snowfall, the insurance company will deny the claim because it could have been prevented had you kept up with maintaining your property.
+Suppose your roof or fence is already damaged and worn after years of neglect, and it collapses after a heavy snowfall.
+In that case, the insurance company will deny the claim because it could have been prevented had you kept up with maintaining your property.

 3: You've filed a claim within the last three years